 Back to Blog

-Is it really worth it to retest?
+Is retesting really worth it?

 According to a study done by ACT, there is a consistent pattern of gains can be established across all incidences of retesting.
 They found: